-7.3.
+7.5.
 IMPACT ANALYSIS

-7.3.1.
+7.5.1.
 ENVIRONMENTAL IMPACTS

-7.3.1.1 At the level of the energy system
+7.5.1.1 At the level of the energy system

 The impact of an increase in the share of appliances that are used in a smart way can be estimated by comparing the KPIs for the 100% smart scenario with the BAU scenario (Task 6).
-Table 4 summarizes the results for the different KPIs.
+Table 5 summarizes the results for the different KPIs.
+In particular, it summarizes the impact on the Key Performance Indicators (KPIs) for the total energy system in case the flexibility from the energy smart appliances would be used.

-Δ KPI2 (CO2 emissions) and Δ KPI3 (improvements in energy efficiency of the utilized generation mix expressed as percentual primary energy savings) both compile the environmental impact.
+$\Delta$ KPI2 (CO2 emissions) and $\Delta$ KPI3 (improvements in energy efficiency of the utilized generation mix expressed as primary energy savings in percent) both compile the environmental impact.
 For these two KPIs, the difference between the 100% smart scenario and the BAU scenario is considerable.

-Table 4 Differences in KPIs as a consequence of utilization of flexibility from smart appliances for the day-ahead use case and each of the benchmark years for the 100% scenario
+Table 5 Differences in KPIs as a consequence of utilization of flexibility from energy smart appliances for the day-ahead use case and each of the benchmark years for the 100% scenario

-Day ahead use case ΔKPI1 (savings in total system costs) [M€] ΔKPI2 (savings in ΔKPI3 CO 2 emissions) energy [kt] [%] energy (primary savings) ΔΚΡΙ4 (primary energy savings) [TWh]
+Day ahead use case ΔKPI1 (savings in total system costs) [M€] ΔKPI2 (savings in CO 2 emissions) [kt] ΔKPI3 (primary energy savings) [%] ΔKPI4 (primary energy savings) [TWh]

 Scenario BAU 100% BAU 100% BAU 100% BAU 100%

 2014 23 987 182 8.412 0,0 0,5 1 35

 2020 1.451 2.458 13.667 20.481 0,1 0,9 60 91

 2030 482 14.433 32.136 89.513 0,3 2,5 4 461

-It is clear that an increase in the appliances used in a smart way generates important absolute primary energy savings by comparing the values of Δ KPI4 over the years and scenarios.
-The values presented in Table 4 for the 100% scenario provide an upper bound of total savings at the level of the energy system (without taking into account potential additional energy consumption directly attributed to smart capabilities).
+It is clear that an increase in the appliances used in a smart way generates important absolute primary energy savings by comparing the values of $\Delta$ KPI4 over the years and scenarios.
+The values presented in Table 5 for the 100% scenario provide an upper bound of total savings at the level of the energy system (without taking into account potential additional energy consumption directly attributed to smart capabilities).

-7.3.1.2 At the level of the end-user
+7.5.1.2 At the level of the end-user

 As explained in Task 6 and recapitulated in the following paragraphs, the use of the smart energy appliances flexibility may result in operating points that deviate from the most energy efficient operation point, e.g., by cooling deeper or heating higher.
 However, it should be stressed that the assumptions underlying the estimates of the value of flexibility in this study were chosen in such a way that this surplus consumption is considered to be negligible, for more details see chapters in Task 3 on user behaviour.
 Therefore it should be clear that more flexibility would potentially be available if less efficient operating points are permitted.
 In this case, the end-user should be compensated for this surplus energy consumption with an acceptable margin that still lies within the surplus added value of providing the extra flexibility.
 From a system perspective, this can be interesting provided that such a case allows for increased share of RES, leading to reduced CO2 emissions despite the surplus energy consumption.
+These aspects will be covered by the definition of technical requirements.